raysas/algorithms-and-data-structures/Dynamic Programming/readme.md

 | 2 | 3 |
 |---|---|

+### Maximum Subarray

+[Max Subarray](MaximumSubarray.java): similar to [LSCS](./LargestContiguousSubarray.java) but w/o backtracking

+Given an integer array nums, find the subarray which has the largest sum and return its sum.

 ### Longest Increasing Subsequence

 [Longest Increasing Subsequence](./LIS.java): assignment problem that took me a week to think of :p